The Layoff That Feels Like Retirement, But Isn’t

 Stopping Work and Filing Are Separate Decisions

-Filing at 62 instead of a FRA of 67 permanently cuts the monthly check by roughly 30%.
-On a benefit that would have been $2,400 a month at 67, that is around $720 gone every month for life.
-Over a 20-year retirement, the gap runs into six figures before counting the annual cost-of-living adjustment (COLA), which at 2.8% for 2026 compounds on the larger base.
+Filing at 62 instead of an FRA of 67 cuts benefits by 30% for life.
+On a benefit that would have been $2,400 a month at 67, that is around $720 gone every single month, permanently.
+Over a 20-year retirement, the gap runs into six figures before counting the annual cost-of-living adjustment (COLA).
+Social Security beneficiaries received a 2.8% COLA for 2026, based on the increase in the Consumer Price Index from the third quarter of 2024 through the third quarter of 2025.
+That adjustment compounds on the larger base, so someone who waits gets more dollars from the same percentage raise every year thereafter.

 The Averaging Effect Is Smaller Than People Fear

 Laid-off workers worry that not working will drag their benefit down.
 It can, but usually less than imagined.
 Social Security averages your 35 highest-earning years.
-If you already have 35 solid years on record, a couple of zero years after 64 replace nothing.
-Fewer than 35 years means a zero year gets averaged in, trimming the benefit modestly.
-This is separate math from the claiming-age reduction, and confusing the two leads people to claim early “before it gets worse.”
-It does not work that way.
+If you already have 35 solid years on record, a couple of zero years after 64 replace nothing in the calculation.
+Fewer than 35 years means a zero gets averaged in, trimming the benefit modestly.
+This is entirely separate math from the claiming-age reduction, and confusing the two leads people to claim early “before it gets worse.”
+It does not work that way: stopping work does not trigger a benefit cut.
+Only filing does.

 Bridging the Gap Without Filing